harnam2601/home-clean-pwa/README.md

 # Home-Clean PWA

 A 100% offline-first, single-user Progressive Web App (PWA) that helps you track cleaning and maintenance tasks for items in your home.
+The interface is built with [Preact](https://preactjs.com/) using [HTM](https://github.com/developit/htm) for JSX-free templating and a small state manager powered by [preact signals](https://preactjs.com/guide/v10/signals/).

 ## Features